 1. Do deeper research on the generation you’re targeting.

-Whichever generation your audience falls under, conducting deeper research is essential.
+Deeper research is essential, especially when your approach must resonate with multiple generations.
 Not only do you want to collect the most up-to-date information on the generation, but you also want to ensure you know the current trends they like.

 Note interesting information about your generation.
 Write down any statistics and facts that could guide your campaigns.
-Document trends too.
+Document customer insights and trends as well.

-When you identify generational marketing trends you want to incorporate, determine which are best to move forward with.
-You can do this with a cost-benefit analysis which can help you weigh the benefits against how much it will cost to implement the trend.
+When you identify generational marketing trends, you want to incorporate and determine which are best to move forward with.
+You can do this with a cost-benefit analysis, which can help you weigh the benefits against how much it will cost to implement the trend.

 The last thing you want to do is spend a large percentage of your marketing budget on an ineffective trend.
-So, look at why implementing a trend would be valuable and make sure the cost of doing so makes sense for your finances.
+So, consider why implementing a trend would be valuable and make sure the cost of doing so makes sense for your finances.

 2. Beware of generational stereotypes.